 The final proposed Stormwater Permitting Rule has been filed with the Legislative Committee for Administrative Rules (LCAR) for review at LCAR’s 2/14/2019 meeting.

-Vermont DEC is developing a new Stormwater Management Rule.
+Vermont DEC is developing a new Stormwater Permitting Rule.
 This rule will cover all Stormwater permitting programs, including operational and NPDES-based programs.
-Adoption of the rule, and associated general permits, are required by Act 64 (the Vermont Clean Water Act), and are an important component of the Lake Champlain TMDL Accountability Framework.
+Adoption of the rule, and associated general permits, are required by Act 64 (the Vermont Clean Water Act) and are an important component of the Lake Champlain TMDL Accountability Framework.

 The public comment period on the proposed rule ended 10/1/2018.
 The final proposed rule was submitted to the Legislative Committee for Administrative Rules (LCAR) for review at LCAR’s 2/14/2019 meeting.
 LCAR will have 30 days to take action -vote- on the proposed rule.